Search

 • Honours and gallantry awards

 Some published unit histories provide lists of names of their members, usually with service number.
-You can identify if there is a published unit history for your individual's unit by searching the Books database.
+You can identify if there is a published unit history for your individual's unit by searching the Library database.
 Search using the name of the unit and the the date range as keywords, for example "2/2 Battalion 1939–1945".

 Personal service records